Commencement Accessibility Guide for Agganis Arena at Boston University

 Assisted Listening Devices (ALD)

-Assisted listening devices are free of charge and available for all events courtesy of Guest Services.
+ALDs are free of charge and available for all events, courtesy of Guest Services.
 These devices will be available at the ADA table in the main lobby for your use.
 For security purposes, a valid driver's license or major credit card is required and will be returned when the listening devices are returned to Guest Services.
 Also available is a text messaging service in which the announcements are sent to a handheld device for the guest to read.
 This service is free of charge but requires the guest to give 48 hours notice prior to the event.
 In addition to ALD, transcribed text from the ceremony will be projected onto the video screens in the arena.